Preserving and Celebrating Maasai Cultural Heritage

 Maasai Cultural Heritage Center

-The cultural heritage center is committed to preserve and celebrate Maasai cultural heritage, and inspire the community to preserve art of cultural significant and indigenous knowledge for generations to come.
+The cultural heritage center will make it possible to preserve and celebrate Maasai cultural heritage, and inspire the community to preserve art of cultural significant and indigenous knowledge for generations to come.
 The cultural heritage center is comprised of art galleries and a women cooperative.
+Phase I of this project, which include the women cooperative is completed.
+Phase II is in progress.
 Click to make a donation towards this project.
 If you would like to learn more about this project email us at: maasai@maasai-association.org

 The Waterholes Restoration Project

-The Waterholes Restoration Project is aimed at restoring 26 natural waterholes in Merrueshi Group Ranch.
+The Waterholes Restoration Project is aimed at restoring 30 natural waterholes in Merrueshi Group Ranch.
 Wildlife and pastoralists of East Africa have for centuries depended on seasonal waterholes.However, due to excessive vegetation growth and soil erosion the main waterholes have silted up.
-Our goal is to renovate these critical waterholes and harvest rainwater that would otherwise be lost to evaporation or runoff.
+Our goal is to restore the waterholes and harvest rainwater that would otherwise be lost to evaporation or runoff.
 Click to support or learn more about this conservation project.

 Please see right column for Goats and Cows program and Children Education Fund.
 We are grateful for any help you can provide.
 Remember, Maasai Association's projects are happening because of people like you.
 Thank you for your support.